AdLucem/pdf_parser/README.md

 # pdf_parser
-A library to parse a PDF to certain text-processing-amenable formats.
+A library to parse a PDF to certain text-processing-amenable formats and also clean the resulting data.

 ## Usage: